WasmEdge/WasmEdge/README.md

 	cmake \
 	libboost-all-dev

-# And you will need to install llvm for ssvm-aot tools
+# And you will need to install llvm for ssvmc tool
 $ sudo apt install -y \
 	llvm-dev \
 	liblld-10-dev